Khaled1771/HiveBox/README.md

   - AND caching content is older than 5 minutes.

 ### 5.3 Containers
-- Create a Helm chart for the application
+- Helm chart for the application
-- Create Kustomize manifests for the infrastructure resources like Valkey
+- Kustomize manifests for the infrastructure resources like Valkey
 - Review Kubernetes Security Best Practices
 - Configure the Kubernetes app manifest to use /readyz as a readiness probe.